 Cambridge is one of the UK’s driest cities so with luck you should have a pleasant and dry day whatever time of year you choose to visit.

-The Cambridge Folk Festival which is the biggest folk festival in Europe is held annually in June-July (Unfortunately due to Covid-19 this has been cancelled for 2021 but there are hopes it will be back in 2022)
+The Cambridge Folk Festival which is the biggest folk festival in Europe is held annually in June-July.

 How many days do you need in Cambridge?